junh1024/junh1024-Documents/Music/How to make good mixes.md

 	C#	G#	D#	A#	F	[C]	G	D	A	E	B	F#
 	A#m	Fm	Cm	Gm	Dm	Am	Em	Bm	F#m	C#m	G#m	D#m

 If you join 2 songs in adjacent segments on the strip (move horizontally or vertically), it should sound good.
 But if you move diagonally, it might not.
 In the [Romantic era](https://tobyrush.com/theorypages/pdf/en-us/romantic-era-techniques.pdf) people started using 3rds more.
 Note that moving up & down is a 3rd, and moving diagonally down right is also a 3rd.
-Although horizontally neighboring keys are both a 5th apart, I often find that moving down a 5th sounds better, maybe cuz it sounds like a more usual descending perfect cadence.
+Although horizontally neighboring keys are both a 5th apart, I often find that moving down a 5th sounds better, maybe cuz it sounds like a perfect cadence.
 Depending on how your keys come out, you might be able to move around the circle for at least a few songs.
 You might need to do a 2nd round of importing songs to fill in gaps in your progression.
 It should go without saying that joining the same key & mode (like C > C) should sound good, and joining with the same key, but different mode (like C > Cm) could sound good.

 Many songs are in 1 key only.
 But there are some that are in 2 or more keys.
 These are more valuable as you can now have more possibilities to join keys, but you can only join certain keys at certain points, and it's now polarized (assuming each end is a different key).
 So you can't reverse your mix and it'll still sound good.